 Along the same lines, Reddit hosts a semi-annual call for beta readers in fantasy fiction.
 You can join up and pitch your novel to a reasonable number of potential readers in one go.

 There are people who will offer to read your book for money.
-And, of course, it’s not going to be cheap.
+And it’s not always cheap.

 My honest view?
 You’d be better off spending your cash on the expertise of a good editor – one who offers a manuscript critiquing or assessment service, which generally provides you with a more objective and analytical assessment than a beta read.
 But if you really can’t find anybody to beta read your manuscript for free, at least make sure the professional readers you’re considering have good track records.

 Let’s not be pessimistic, though.
 Suppose you’ve got a sufficiency of volunteer beta readers interested in your project and eager to help.
 How do you choose the best?

 The best way forward is to decide what you want from your reading team and select the people best equipped to give you what you need.

 Some readers are excellent at spotting typos, while others are more big-picture oriented.
 So working out in advance what your purpose is will help you choose the right talent for this particular round of feedback.

 Every writer works a little differently with readers, so you’ll encounter a range of ideas about what makes a good beta reader.
 At the very least, you’ll probably want to check that you and your readers hold similar literary opinions.
 If you’re rewriting Ulysses to be even more radically experimental, you’re not going to work well with readers who love a ripping yarn.